 Mohn Family Professor of Contemporary Art History (2000).
 Chair, Sculpture (2013–14; 2015–2016).
 Chair, Art History (2010–13).
 BA, 1990, Brown University; MA, 1994, Stony Brook University; PhD, 1999, University of Texas at Austin.
-Concurrent Position: Editor-in-Chief, caa.reviews.
-Books: Author, Donald Judd; Co-author, Donald Judd; Midwestern Unlike You and Me: New Zealand's Julian Dashper.
-Publications: Art History; Art Journal; Art in America; New Art Examiner; Arte Al Dia International; Art Criticism; Art History Versus Aesthetics; Ludwig Museum, Cologne; Museum of Contemporary Art, Chicago; Tate Modern; Stedelijk Museum, Amsterdam; Moderna Museet, Stockholm; Encyclopedia of Aesthetics, 2nd ed.
-Awards: NEH Fellowship; Smithsonian Institution Predoctoral Fellowship; Henry Luce Foundation/ACLS Dissertation Fellowship; DAAD; Whitney Museum Helena S. Rubenstein Fellowship; Wyeth Foundation/CAA publication Grant; Fellow: United States Study Centre, University of Sydney.
+Books: Author, Donald Judd; Co-author, Donald Judd; Midwestern Unlike You and Me: New Zealand's Julian Dashper; Sam Falls; Joel Shapiro; Noriuki Haraguchi.
+Publications: Art History; Art Journal; Art in America; New Art Examiner; Arte Al Dia International; Art Criticism; Art History Versus Aesthetics; Ludwig Museum, Cologne; Museum of Contemporary Art, Chicago; Tate Modern; Stedelijk Museum, Amsterdam; Moderna Museet, Stockholm; Encyclopedia of Aesthetics, 2nd ed.; DePaul University Art Museum; The Burlington Magazine; Common Knowledge; caa.reviews; ASAP Journal.
+Awards: NEH Fellowship; Smithsonian Institution Predoctoral Fellowship; Henry Luce Foundation/ACLS Dissertation Fellowship; DAAD; Whitney Museum Helena S. Rubenstein Fellowship; Wyeth Foundation/CAA publication Grant; Fellow: United States Studies Centre, University of Sydney.

 Experience at SAIC